Advertisement

 Top 10 Fastest Century in Test – Full List & Records

-Top 10 Fastest Century in Test Cricket - Updated List
+List of Top 10 Fastest Century in Test Cricket (2025 Updated)

 Many batters have produced an innings where they were in the conversation for the fastest century in Test cricket.
 Fans have often seen young superstars break the record for the top 10 fastest centuries in T20.
-This time, having taken a brief look at the sport's history, we have picked only the top 10 batters who shattered all records in the longest format of the sport.
-From the likes of Brendon McCullum to Vivian Richards, some of these batters have showcased their aggressive cricketing approach and have scored the fastest century in Test cricket.
-Below we have listed the top 10 fastest centuries in Test cricket.
+Below we have listed the top 10 fastest hundred in Test cricket.

-Who Has the Fastest Hundred in Test Cricket?
+Who Has the Fastest Century in Test Cricket History?

 10. Colin de Grandhomme (New Zealand) | 71 balls vs West Indies